Marlins vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 41 hits with five doubles, a triple, two home runs, eight walks and 18 RBI.
-He's also stolen 10 bases.
+- Hoerner has collected 43 hits with six doubles, a triple, two home runs and eight walks.
+He has driven in 18 runs with 10 stolen bases.

 Hoerner Recent Games